ilneill/easiTM1651/examples/README.md

 ## Example - Gotek LEDC68 Module Function Demo.
 __Sketch: /LEDC68demo/LEDC68demo.ino__

-A simple sketch that demonatrates all the library functions on a TM1651 based Gotek LEDC68 module.
+A simple sketch that demonstrates all the easiTM1651 library functions with a TM1651 based Gotek LEDC68 module.

 // EOF